-Welcome to Apartment 6, a prewar condominium comprising over 4,100 square feet and consisting of 9 rooms, five bedrooms plus a library and four bathrooms plus a powder room.
-Step from your private elevator landing into a gracious gallery which leads to an expansive Living Room and adjoining corner Library richly paneled in mahogany.
+Welcome to the 6th Floor at 823 Park Avenue, a prewar condominium comprising nearly 4,200 square feet and consisting of 9 rooms: five bedrooms plus a library and four bathrooms plus a powder room.
+From your private elevator vestibule, step into a gracious gallery which leads to an expansive Living Room and adjoining corner Library richly paneled in mahogany.
 With nearly 50 linear feet facing Park Avenue, these light filled rooms are separated by pocket doors and bookended with two gas burning fireplaces at each end.

 Few homes in this city match the privacy and understated luxury of this offering.
 A private hallway leads to five bedroom chambers with the Master Bedroom at the very end.
 The ensuite master bathroom features double sinks, stall shower, soaking tub, and bidet; there are 3 additional bathrooms, with Waterworks nickel fittings throughout.

 At the center of this gracious home, the cooks eat-in-kitchen with three windows, center breakfast island and informal family banquette, features Viking professional series appliances, deep ceramic sink, bar sink, slate countertops and glass paneled custom cabinetry.
 A service elevator opens directly into the kitchen for ease of home deliveries.

 Grand architecture prevails in this oversized residence boasting 10 coffered ceilings, herringbone oak floors with mahogany borders in the entertaining rooms and oak plank flooring in the kitchen and bedroom wing.
 Throughout there is custom millwork, mahogany-framed windows, abundant custom fitted closets, central air conditioning (7 zones), Crestron audio visual system and a Honeywell security system.
 With four exposures, light fills this residence throughout the day.